Management and Technology (TUM-BWL)

 Applicants who do not provide the individual grades in the mentioned subjects, we will assess your application considering the final grade (GPA) of your university entrance qualification and your performance in the admission interview.

 Where can I find the online application portal?

 An Internship is not compulsory for the admission or the successful termination of the program but is highly recommended.

 What are my options after earning this degree?

 We at TUM School of Management offer you advice and support in all matters concerning your career.
-Our Career Service Center posts job offers on our job board, holds career events and workshops and checks your CV.
+Our Career Service Center posts job offers on our job board and holds career events and workshops.
 We collaborate closely with renowned companies and offer various opportunities to get in touch with them.

 Our alumni organization, TUM Management Alumni e.V., plays a key role in bringing our alumni, students and partners together.
 While we focus on networking, we also aim at promoting education, training, science and research.

 We closely collaborate with the Mentoring Program of the Technical University of Munich to bring you together with well-versed professionals, who can help you build your career and develop highly-sought after business skills.

 If you choose the specialization in Renewable Resources, your studies will be centered on the TUM Campus Straubing for Biotechnology and Sustainability.